acearchive/acearchive.lgbt/content/submit/index.md

 redirected to GitHub to complete the process.
 You'll need a GitHub account, which is free.

-Your proposal will need to be approved before it's added to the archive, and you'll have the chance to make changes if we ask for them.
-Remember that whatever you submit to GitHub will be public and viewable by anyone on the internet.
+Your proposal will need to be approved before it's added to the archive.
+Whatever you submit to GitHub will be public and viewable by anyone on the internet.

 If you want a simpler option for contributing content to the archive, you can